 Differences Between Assault and Domestic Violence in Mecklenburg County

-In Mecklenburg County, assault is any action that puts someone in fear of an imminent unwanted touching.
+In Mecklenburg County, assault is any action that puts someone in fear of imminent unwanted touching.
 Assault does not require any physical contact; it just requires the element of instilling fear of another person being in physical contact.

 Domestic violence is any act, including assault, battery, or more serious acts such as felonious conduct, between two people who are either family members, including spouses, parents, children, and people who have been living together at some point during the past 12 months.

 Instead of being charged with assault and domestic violence, people often are charged with domestic assault and battery, a type of domestic violence that includes something such as simple assault or physical contact between the parties.
 Read on to learn more about the differences between assault and domestic violence in Mecklenburg County.
-And if you are facing charges, call an experienced domestic violence lawyer today.
+And if you are facing charges, call an experienced domestic violence attorney today.